-While Mr. Gouge was actively engaged in promoting the interests of religion in the principality of Wales, he did not overlook the claims of those who were more immediately within the circle of his observation.
-Although the frequent iourneys of benevolence which he undertook, occupied by far the greater part of his time, he still considered London as his head quarters; and during his residence there, he laid himself out for extensive usefulness both in public and in private labours.
+In regard to the circulation of the Welsh Scriptures, Mr. Gouge was eminently useful.
+Although some partial efforts had been made by individuals previous to that lenee which he undertook, occupied by far the greater part of his time, he still considered London as his head quarters; and during his residence there, he laid himself out for extensive usefulness both in public and in private labours.
 We are informed by Archbishop Tillotson, that, considering the large number of learned, and godly, and laborious ministers in the metropolis, he did not feel himself called on to interfere with their labours, but rather to devote himself to those districts of the country where the want of public ordinances, and of a zealous evangelical ministry, was more severely felt.
-Thus did he set an example of that considerate benevolence which selects its objects with discretion, and proportions its efforts to the peculiar exigencies of every case.
+Thus did he set an example of that considerate benevolence which selects its objects with discretion, and proportions its efforts to the peculiar exigencies of every ease.